ENCCS/openfoam/content/handson.rst

  snap            true;
  addLayers       true;

 Try running snappyHexMesh without the *-overwrite* flag and take a look at the three produced meshes in the consecutive time directories written.
 Can you see the difference from step to step?
 Note that *addLayers* can be removed, and the produced mesh will still conform to the geometry.

 There are many settings which can be modified to refine and improve the mesh quality.
 For example,

 .. code:: bash

  $ less system/snappyHexMeshDict
  ...

- // Geometry refinement for wak region geometry
+ // Geometry refinement for wake region geometry
  {
     refinementBox